 To maintain your legal status as a J-1 scholar in the United States, you must understand and comply with U.S. federal laws and regulations governing the J visa.
 Among your responsibilities are the following:

 Report changes to International Student and Scholar Services

 Report within 10 days of any move.
 International Student and Scholar Services must have your residential address, even if you choose to receive mail at a post office box.

-Report changes in your academic program or program dates.
+Report changes in your activities, location, or dates.

 Let International Student and Scholar Services know as soon as dependents arrive.

-Throughout your stay in the United States, you and your J-2 dependents must be covered by Basic Medical Health Insurance and Medical Evacuation and Repatriation Insurance.
+Throughout your stay in the United States, you and your J-2 dependents must be covered by Basic Medical Health Insurance that includes minimum medical evacuation and repatriation of remains insurance.